Patrick Moore: Activism and political beliefs

-Moore was known for his conservative political views.
+Moore briefly supported the Liberal Party in the 1950s, though later condemned the Liberal Democrats, saying he believed they could alter their position radically and that they "would happily join up with the BNP or the Socialist Workers Party ... if [by doing so] they could win a few extra votes."
 In the 1970s, he was chairman of the anti-immigration United Country Party, a position he held until the party was absorbed by the New Britain Party in 1980.
-He campaigned for the politician Edmund Iremonger at the 1979 general election, as they agreed the French and Germans were not to be trusted.
+He campaigned for the politician Edmund Iremonger at the 1979 general election, as the two men agreed the French and Germans were not to be trusted.
 Iremonger and Moore gave up political campaigning after deciding they were Thatcherites.
-Moore campaigned on behalf of Douglas Denny (UKIP) for the Chichester constituency in 2001.
-A Eurosceptic, he was a supporter and patron of the UK Independence Party.
+He also admired the Official Monster Raving Loony Party and was briefly their financial adviser.
+A Eurosceptic, he was a supporter and patron of the UK Independence Party, and campaigned on behalf of Douglas Denny, the UKIP candidate for the Chichester constituency in 2001.

-Moore briefly supported the Liberal Party in the 1950s, though condemned the Liberal Democrats, saying he believed they could alter their position radically and that they "would happily join up with the BNP or the Socialist Workers Party ... if [by doing so] they could win a few extra votes."
-He admired the Official Monster Raving Loony Party and was briefly their financial adviser.
-He wrote in his autobiography that Liechtenstein – a constitutional monarchy headed by a prince – had the best political system in the world.
-Moore was a critic of the Iraq War, and said "the world was a safer place when Ronald Reagan was in the White House".
+Moore was known for his conservative political views.
 Proudly declaring himself to be English (rather than British) with "not the slightest wish to integrate with anybody", he stated his admiration for British politician Enoch Powell.
 Moore devoted an entire chapter ("The Weak Arm of the Law") of his autobiography to denouncing modern British society, particularly "motorist-hunting" policemen, sentencing policy, the Race Relations Act, Sex Discrimination Act and the "Thought Police/Politically Correct Brigade".
 He wrote that "homosexuals are mainly responsible for the spreading of AIDS (the Garden of Eden is home of Adam and Eve, not Adam and Steve)".

-In an interview with Radio Times, he said the BBC was being "ruined by women", commenting that: "The trouble is that the BBC now is run by women and it shows: soap operas, cooking, quizzes, kitchen-sink plays.
+In 2007, in an interview with Radio Times, he said the BBC was being "ruined by women", commenting that: "The trouble is that the BBC now is run by women and it shows: soap operas, cooking, quizzes, kitchen-sink plays.
 You wouldn't have had that in the golden days."
 In response, a BBC spokeswoman described Moore as being one of TV's best-loved figures and remarked that his "forthright" views were "what we all love about him".
 During his June 2002 appearance on Room 101 he banished female newsreaders into Room 101.

+He wrote in his autobiography that Liechtenstein – a semi-constitutional monarchy headed by a prince – had the best political system in the world.
+Moore was a critic of the Iraq War, and said "the world was a safer place when Ronald Reagan was in the White House".

-Moore cited his opposition to fox hunting, blood sports and capital punishment to rebut claims that he had ultra right-wing views.
+Moore cited his opposition to fox hunting, blood sport and capital punishment to rebut claims that he had ultra-right-wing views.
 Though not a vegetarian, he held "a deep contempt for people who go out to kill merely to amuse themselves."
 He was an animal lover, supporting many animal welfare charities (particularly Cats Protection).
 He had a particular affinity for cats and stated that "a catless house is a soulless house".

 Moore was opposed to astronomy being taught in schools.
-In an interview he said:
+In an interview, he said: